-- 1) Passed all required courses in the student's program. - 2) Earned an overall cumulative 2.0 GPA ("C" average) or better on a 4.0 scale - 3) Met or surpassed the programmatic attendance requirement - 4) Completed the program within the time frame as defined by Satisfactory Academic Progress (SAP)
+- 1) Passed all required courses in the student's program. - 2) Earned an overall cumulative 2.0 GPA ("C" average) or better on a 4.0 scale. - 3) Met or surpassed the programmatic attendance requirement.
+The Nursing Associate Degree (WV campuses) and Veterinary Technician (Cleveland campus) have attendance requirements, see the table below. - 4) Completed the program within the time frame as defined by Satisfactory Academic Progress (SAP).